herereadthis/redwall/src/jekyll_code/_posts/2014-06-21-setup-for-coding.md

 $ brew update
 {% endhighlight %}

+#### Install Ruby, an interpreted object-oriented scripting language

+{% highlight bash %}
+# Check to see if you already have Ruby
+$ ruby --version
+# Install Ruby if you don't have it
+$ brew install ruby
+{% endhighlight %}

 Once you have Homebrew, you can install pip, which is a tool for installing python packages.

 #### Install Python & Pip